- 19 Jul 2023

 For example, if a group of users needs to configure monitor settings and monitor the Business Processes, and should be restricted from performing other operations that the features of a Business Process provides, then a role can be created with manage permissions only to features related to monitoring, and can be assigned to those users.

 A role can be added by selecting Add role option under the Roles tab.
 A role must include a name and an optional description, followed by feature permissions.

 - A user-defined role can be removed any time by clicking the Delete role option in the Actions column under Roles tab.
 Before deleting, a replacement role must be provided to replace the role of all the users who have been assigned the role that is about to be deleted.
-As a result, users won't lose access to the product at any scope to which the previous role was assigned.
+As a result, users won't lose access to the module at any scope to which the previous role was assigned.